isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-duplicate.md

 # Duplicate a Package

 Duplicate a package to create a package with similar settings.
+You can:

-You can optionally duplicate the original ads if the new package is within the original campaign.
+* Duplicate the package within the original advertiser and campaign or within different ones
+* Optionally duplicate the placements within the package
+* (For duplicated packages within the original campaigns) Optionally duplicate the original ads and placement-level event pixels
+* Modify the flight dates of the new package

 All settings from the original placements are duplicated except: